Romans 7 Bible Study

 Another question to ask yourself as move continue this study.
 Can we bear fruit for God under the law?
 You’re about to see that the answer is no.

 [Romans 7:5] 5 For while we were in the flesh, the sinful passions, which were aroused by the Law, were at work in the members of our body to bear fruit for death.

 So according to verse 5 what does the law do to sin?
-It arouse it’s passions.
+It arouses its passions.

 [Romans 7:7] 7 What then shall we say?
 That the law is sin?

 Why do you think Paul is addressing this question?
-He is addressing it because if I’m under law then I can expect a life of sin.
-I think he’s also addressing the legalists that seem to keep taking this grace message our of context.
-The idea of free forgiveness and free righteousness apart from law is more than they can understand at this time, and in fact they’d probably call it a “licence to sin”. just as people do today.
+He is addressing it because if I’m under the law then I can expect a life of sin.
+I think he’s also addressing the legalists that seem to keep taking this grace message out of context.
+The idea of free forgiveness and free righteousness apart from the law is more than they can understand at this time, and in fact, they’d probably call it a “license to sin”. just as people do today.